LAST UPDATED: November 13, 2019

 A: Anything above 30 lumens is bright enough for any task.
 Also, the lower the number of lumens, the longer the unit will run.
 A 30-lumen flashlight can run for about 40 hours, and runtime is more important than lumen rating if you need the light for emergencies.
 However, you need a light with a higher lumen rating above 100 lumens if you need it for mechanical work.

 Q: How often should I change a flashlight’s batteries?

 A: Change the batteries every four months to prevent battery leaks caused by extreme weather changes.
 The battery may drain faster if you store it in a hot environment, such as in a car trunk, or if you use it too frequently.

 A: A battery leak happens when the battery ages or discharges and excess hydrogen gas is produced.
 The battery eventually ruptures, and potassium hydroxide leaks out.
 To prevent that, store your batteries in a cool and dry place where the temperatures range from 50 to 77 degrees Fahrenheit.
 Also, remove the batteries from the flashlight if you aren’t using it.

 Our top pick for the best EDC flashlight is the Streamlight Mainstream Flashlight.
 It has a sleek and compact design that can fit in your pocket.
 It also produces a super-bright beam that will help you see everything in a single glance.

-If you are looking for a simple and affordable EDC flashlight, consider the COAST LED Flashlight.
+If you are looking for a simple and affordable EDC flashlight, consider the J5 Tactical V1-PRO Flashlight.